wacncontent/CustomizeTool/removeCommentOutput2/articles/best-practices-resource-manager-design-templates.md

 ### CSV offering injected into customer subscription

 You may want to deploy your software into subscriptions owned by end customers.
-You can use templates to deploy distinct deployments into a customer’s Azure account.
+You can use templates to deploy distinct deployments into a customer's Azure account.

-These deployments use RBAC so you can update and manage the deployment within the customer’s account.
+These deployments use RBAC so you can update and manage the deployment within the customer's account.

-### Azure Marketplace
+### Azure gallery

-If you want to advertise and sell your offerings through a marketplace, such as Azure Marketplace, you can develop templates to deliver distinct types of deployments that will run in a customer’s Azure account.
+If you want to advertise and sell your offerings through a marketplace, such as Azure gallery, you can develop templates to deliver distinct types of deployments that will run in a customer's Azure account.
 This distinct deployments can be typically described as a t-shirt size (small, medium, large), product/audience type (community, developer, enterprise), or feature type (basic, high availability).
 In some cases, these types will allow you to specify certain attributes of the deployment, such as VM type or number of disks.